 The Best Pioneer DJ Controller

-- Full-Size Jogwheels – The DDJ 1000 jogwheels are amazing.
+- Full-Size Jogwheels – The DDJ-FLX10 jogwheels are amazing.
 Replicating the feel, size, and features of the ever-popular jogwheels on the 2000NXS range of Pioneer gear.
 These pressure-sensitive jogwheels offer excellent response and feel.
-On-board LCD screen delivers vital track info like BPM and waveforms.
+The onboard LCD screen delivers vital track info like BPM and waveforms.

-- 4 Channel- Access to 4 channels is a must for a dedicated performing DJ.
+- 4 Channels & Stems – Access to 4 channels is a must for a dedicated performing DJ.
 It allows the layering and preparation of several tracks.
-If you want to push the boundaries of your DJ skills this controller gives you that option.
+If you want to push the boundaries of your DJ skills, this controller also gives you access to Stem controls for additional creative flexibility.

 - Professional Layout – This is the closest you’ll get to replicating a full DJ setup in controller form.
 Considering the dominance of Pioneer in the club scene it offers an easy transition to pro gear.
 Also, an excellent controller for the working DJ to practice sets at home.